All hoops, no joy: NBA players describe a lonely and taxing regular season

 “Not having my mom, my sister, my brother around,” Boucher told reporters on Sunday.
 “It definitely takes a toll long-term.”

-In March, Los Angeles Lakers center Montrezl Harrell tweeted an ominous message, prompting fans to flood his timeline with encouraging words, and sending the team’s controlling owner, Jeanie Buss, to her first home game of the season, just to give Harrell a hug.
+In March, Los Angeles Lakers center Montrezl Harrell tweeted an ominous message — “Think it’s time I call it quits to everything and everyone!” — prompting fans to flood his timeline with encouraging words, and sending the team’s controlling owner, Jeanie Buss, to her first home game of the season, just to give Harrell a hug.

 “Nobody is obviously sharing the full breadth of things they’re having to deal with outside of the gym,” said Powell, who did not get to see his family this season because they live outside of the United States.

 During his season in Atlanta, Hill also lived alone, and though his family is stateside, he only had a few opportunities to visit with his young daughter and newborn son.
-Even after leaving the bubble, in anticipation of his son’s birth, Hill said he couldn’t visit close family members like his father due to covid-19 restrictions.
+Even after leaving the bubble, in anticipation of his son’s birth, Hill said he couldn’t visit close family members such as his father because of covid-19 restrictions.
 Echoing other players across the league, Hill expressed gratitude for all the behind-the-scenes work to make the season happen.
 Still, he said, this season came with a heavy price.

 “The restaurants, the clubs, the clothes, shoes, all that stuff that comes with it, it’s going to be there.
 It’s going to come back,” Hill said about the perks of being an NBA player, “but that family time was something that was very different for me.